MegaBitmap/UDPBD-for-XEBP/README.md

   * Load PlayStation 2 game backups straight from the Xtreme Elite Boot Plus dashboard.
   * Supports game loading from UDPBD, HDD, MX4SIO, and USB.
   * Supports high capacity exFAT drives (currently tested with drives up to 4TB).
+  * Works with fragmented game files.
   * Quick navigation functions for browsing large game lists.
-  * Remember last played game.
+  * Remember last 10 games played.
   * Display game-specific artwork on the menu.
   * Display metadata for each game.
   * Set neutrino compatibility flags and other options on a global or per-game basis.
+  * Virtual Memory Cards
   * Cheat support.
   * Favorites list.
   * Custom theme integration.